openjs-foundation/standards/GOVERNANCE.md

 * The scope of the work they plan to participate in

-This issue should be labelled with `standards-agenda` and will be approved in the next team meeting via the consensus seeking process.
+This issue should be labelled with `standards-agenda` and will be approved in the next working group meeting via the consensus seeking process.

 ## Consensus Seeking Process

-The Team follows a
+The Working Group follows a
 [Consensus Seeking](http://en.wikipedia.org/wiki/Consensus-seeking_decision-making)
 decision-making model.